 Matt.
-26:30 And when they had sung an hymn, they went out into the mount of Olives.
+26:30 And when they had sung a hymn, they went out into the mount of Olives.

-Mark 14:26 And when they had sung an hymn, they went out into the mount of Olives.
+Mark 14:26 And when they had sung a hymn, they went out into the mount of Olives.

-What this is saying is that only people who are Saved should partake of the Passover.
-(Luke 14:28) It is ALSO in the context of making sure you do not eat a full meal.
-It is a HOLY partaking.
-It is a symbol of receiving Christ, becoming one with Him., it's not a regular meal and should not be treated as a regular meal, see the preceding verses in 1 Cor.
+What this is saying is that only people who are truly saved should partake of the Passover.
+(Luke 14:28) It is also in the context of making sure you do not eat a full meal.
+It is a Holy partaking.
+It is a symbol of receiving Christ, becoming one with Him.
+It's not a regular meal and should not be treated as a regular meal, see the preceding verses in 1 Cor.
 11.1 Cor.
 11:23-30

 John 19:31-34 says that Jesus died on the preparation day for the High Sabbath (1st Day of Unleavened Bread, which we know as Passover).

 Yes, Jesus died on the day that was known as the preparation day by many Jews due to the teaching of the Pharisees.
-HE died at the precise moment that the Pharisees were killing their passover lambs.
+He died at the precise moment that the Pharisees were killing their passover lambs.
 Then they eat those lambs later that evening after sunset.
-In the Eyes of GOD, it was not preparation day (Passover Day) when Jesus died.
+In the eyes of God, it was not preparation day (Passover Day) when Jesus died.
 It was already the First Day of Unleavened Bread, as the Sadducees correctly recognized.
-It was written in the Scriptures that it was Preparation day (Passover Day) because of the reckoning of time by the Pharisees which had a great effect on the vast population of the Jews.
-The Pharisees were often Jesus's arch-enemy, who Jesus tried to witness to.
+It was written in the scriptures that it was Preparation day (Passover Day) because of the reckoning of time by the Pharisees which had a great effect on the vast population of the Jews.
+The Pharisees were often Jesus' arch-enemy, who Jesus tried to witness to.
 To record the time by the reckoning of Pharisee time keeping, it made it a greater witness to the Pharisees.
-To die at the precise moment that the Pharisees were killing the passover lambs, was the greatest witness tool that GOD could ever possibly do.
-HE is so Awesome!
+To die at the precise moment that the Pharisees were killing the passover lambs, was the greatest witness tool that God could ever possibly do.
+He is so awesome!

 If you do not have such a local congregation, you will need to take communion of a sip of wine & a cracker of unleavened bread at sunset, just with your family or spouse.
-It's important that ONLY baptized people take communion.
-(You MUST have already been baptized by full immersion in water AND you must NOT have went back into a lifestyle of sinfulness after that baptism.
-If so, you must be baptized again before Communion) The wine should be REAL wine.
+It's important that only baptized people take communion.
+(You must have already been baptized by full immersion in water and you must not have went back into a lifestyle of sinfulness after that baptism.
+If so, you must be baptized again before Communion).
+The wine should be real wine.
 1 Cor.
 11 shows that it was real wine because the people were wrongfully getting drunk on it.
 You should only drink a sip of this Passover wine.
 You can finish washing down the unleavened bread by drinking water.
 After Communion, the baptized people wash one another's feet.
 Then if you are gathered as a congregation, you will sing one hymn and then depart.
 No long fellowship after Passover services.
 The people must depart quickly to symbolize the departure of Jesus and the disciples into the garden, and to symbolize the departure of the disciples when the Romans and Jews came for Jesus.
 Starting from sunset this evening, for the next 24 hour periods, you will fast from leavening.
 Before this, you will need to have removed everything from your house that has the following listed as ingredients: baking soda, leaven or leavening.
-Also during this time, you refrain from baking/eating anything that uses eggs or other ingredients as an leavening agent.
-You do not have to remove eggs from your house since it is not leaven itself.
-But you cannot use it during these days since it can leaven a product and since it will puff up if scrambled.
-Read more on the article about "7 Days of Unleavened Bread".
-During this time, you will also be required TO EAT a piece of unleavened bread each day.
+During this time, you will also be required to eat a piece of unleavened bread each day.